 Top 10 Hidden Gems in Houston

-Shri Swaminarayan Mandir is a stunning display of Turkish architecture at its finest, and it is the first traditional Hindu Mandir of its kind in North America, and we are lucky enough to have it right here in Houston!
-The Mandir, which is comprised of 2 types of stone, exterior Turkish Limestone, and interior Italian marble, has more than 33,000 individual pieces which were carved by hand in India then shipped to the USA and assembled in Stafford, TX like a giant 3-D puzzle.
+Shri Swaminarayan Mandir is a stunning display of Indian architecture at its finest, and it is the first traditional Hindu Mandir of its kind in North America, and we are lucky enough to have it right here in Houston!
+The Mandir, which is comprised of 2 types of stone, exterior limestone, and interior Italian marble, has more than 33,000 individual pieces which were carved by hand in India then shipped to the USA and assembled in Stafford, TX like a giant 3-D puzzle.
 Because the Mandir is a place of worship and prayer for followers of Hinduism, if you are going to visit, please be sure to respect their guidelines, which are no tank tops, shorts, or skirts shorter than knee length, and you are required to remove your shoes before entering.
 No phones or photography allowed inside the Mandir.
 To see an actual hidden peaceful gem in Houston, take a drive out to the Mandir in Stafford, TX, you won’t be disappointed.

 Though Haak Winery isn’t officially in Houston, it’s close enough that we are calling it a hidden gem.
 What started with two grapevines and a hobby has turned into a beautiful spot for wine tasting, weddings or just a day out of the city to enjoy a walk in the sun and among the award-winning Blanc du Bois grapes.